4w4k3/BeeLogger/README.md

 - Send logs each 120 seconds.
 - Send logs when chars > 50.
-- Send logs with gmail.
+- Send logs with CUSTOM SMTP EMAIL SERVER.
 - Some Phishing methods are included.
 - Multiple Session disabled.
 - Bypass UAC.